Author Archives: Special to TVD

 “My parents used to play Abbey Road on vinyl a lot when I was growing up and I remember that we’d always have a quarter balanced on the needle cartridge because it wasn’t weighted correctly, which I always found to be funny.
 They used to play records often, but even after being exposed to them as much as I was, I never really had a collection of my own.

-By the time I had reached the age to have my own money to pour into a collection I wasn’t stagnant enough to sit at home and enjoy the records, so I didn’t consider it.
-I spent too much time outside running from place to place.
-Whether I was going to some party or some park or getting into trouble with my friends, I just wasn’t home or even indoors all that much.
+By the time I had reached the age to have my own money to pour into a collection, I wasn’t stagnant enough to sit at home and enjoy the records, so I didn’t consider it.
+My energy was spent elsewhere, running from place to place.
+One vivid memory involves a trip to a pop-up event where a friend introduced me to MGA casinos, explaining how they’ve become a benchmark for fairness and transparency in online gaming.
+It was fascinating to see how this world balanced regulation and entertainment, much like my chaotic lifestyle at the time balanced excitement and recklessness.
+Whether I was heading to a party, hanging out at the park, or getting into trouble with my friends, I just wasn’t home or even indoors all that much.

 But in between all the running around I’d always stop by record stores, hi fi shops, and guitar shops and bother the people by sampling everything in the store.
 Most of the time the owners would find a soft spot for me after I had bothered them enough though!